guillaumelauzier/42dico/README.md

 1. **putchar**: This function likely takes a single character as an argument and prints it to the standard output.
 It's similar to the standard C function `putchar()`.

-2. **print_alphabet**: This function probably prints the English alphabet ('a' to 'z' or 'A' to 'Z') to the standard output.
+2. **print_alphabet**: This function prints the English alphabet ('a' to 'z' or 'A' to 'Z') to the standard output.

-3. **print_reverse_alphabet**: This function likely prints the English alphabet in reverse order ('z' to 'a' or 'Z' to 'A') to the standard output.
+3. **print_reverse_alphabet**: This function prints the English alphabet in reverse order ('z' to 'a' or 'Z' to 'A') to the standard output.

-4. **print_numbers**: This function likely prints the digits (0 to 9) to the standard output.
+4. **print_numbers**: This function prints the digits (0 to 9) to the standard output.

-5. **is_negative**: This function likely takes an integer as an argument and checks if it's negative.
+5. **is_negative**: This function takes an integer as an argument and checks if it's negative.
 It could return a boolean value or print a result to the standard output.

-6. **print_comb**: This function likely prints all possible combinations of some set of numbers or characters.
+6. **print_comb**: This function prints all possible combinations of some set of numbers or characters.
 The specific set it operates on might be defined within the function or passed as an argument.

-7. **print_comb2**: This function is likely a variation of `print_comb`.
+7. **print_comb2**: This function is a variation of `print_comb`.
 It might print combinations in a different order or format, or operate on a different set of numbers or characters.

-8. **putnbr**: This function likely takes an integer as an argument and prints it to the standard output.
+8. **putnbr**: This function takes an integer as an argument and prints it to the standard output.
 It's a common task in C programming.

-9. **print_combn**: This function is likely another variation of `print_comb`.
+9. **print_combn**: This function is another variation of `print_comb`.
 It might take an integer 'n' as an argument and print all combinations of 'n' elements from a specific set.

 # C 01